ropensci-review-tools/babelquarto/README.md

 [![R-CMD-check](https://github.com/ropensci-review-tools/quartobabel/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/ropensci-review-tools/quartobabel/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of babelquarto is to render a Quarto multilingual book structured like the [rOpenSci dev guide](https://devdevguide.netlify.app/):
+The goal of babelquarto is to render a Quarto multilingual project, book or website.

+The project has to be structured like the [rOpenSci dev guide](https://devdevguide.netlify.app/):

 - each qmd is present once for the main language,
-- and once more for each other language with an extension à la `.es.qmd`
+- and once more for each other language with an extension à la `.es.qmd`; although babelquarto will fall back to the file version in the other language.

 ## Installation